yrapop01/yrapop01.github.io/python/index.md

-header: How To Sneak Like a Python
+header: Sneaking Like a Python
-title: How To Sneak Like a Python
+title: Sneaking Like a Python
 ---

 # Contents